-A pretty waterfall flows over the rocks at the back of the lagoon, and is a popular spot for daredevils to jump from into the water below, despite a large fence being erected and big warning signs cautioning people not to dive or jump from the rocks.
+The pretty Wattamolla falls flows over the rocks at the back of the lagoon, and is a popular spot for daredevils to jump from into the water below, despite a large fence being erected and big warning signs cautioning people not to dive or jump from the rocks.

 Tips For Visiting Wattamolla

 Arrive early!
 Wattamolla is extremely popular and there is limited parking near the beach.
 We arrived at 10:30 and the parking lot was almost completely full.
 I would suggest arriving no later than 9:30 to enjoy the beach with few people there.

 It’s a 250m walk from the car park to the beach along a narrow rocky path with lots of stairs.